 - To cover your Risks like death or financial loss

-Priority of having an insurance policy starts from the bottom i.e. first you should buy an insurance policy to cover up the risks like death.
+Priority of having an insurance policy starts from the bottom i.e. first you should buy a policy to cover up the risks like death.
 Then the next objectives will follow.
-This means one should first consider life insurance policies to cover risks like death or financial loss before considering it for investment.
+This means one should first consider life policies to cover risks like death or financial loss before considering it for investment.
 This time of policy where you cover your death based on your income or earnings is popularly known as term plan.

 Insurer are also offering combination of the above objects like ULIP which has both insurance and investment coverage.